-Recently, there was a piece of sad news for many Okashi-lovers living in the eastern part of Japan, including me.
+Recently, there was sad news for many Okashi-lovers living in the eastern part of Japan, including Niigata Prefecture, where I live.

-Actually, the leading Japanese confectionery company, Meiji has decided to terminate the sales of its long-selling corn puff snack “Karl (カール)” for east Japan.
+The Japanese confectionery company Meiji has decided to terminate the sales of its long-selling corn puff snack “Karl (カール)” for East Japan.

-This is mainly because the sales of the corn puffs remain sluggish due to good sales of potato snacks such as potato chips.
+This is mainly because the sales have remained sluggish due to good sales of potato snacks such as potato chips.

-So, those living in eastern parts of Japan won’t be able to purchase the treat in their neighboring grocery stores after this September.
+So those living in eastern Japan won’t be able to purchase the puffed corn snack in their neighboring grocery stores after this September.

 Meiji Karl: The Pioneer of Salty Snacks in Japan

-Before Meiji Karl went on the market, sweet snacks were the mainstream in Japan.
-Meiji Karl was introduced into Japan’s market in 1968 and became the pioneer of salty snacks.
+Before Karl was released, sweet snacks were the mainstream in Japan.
+Meiji Karl came into the market in 1968 and became the pioneer of salty snacks.

-Currently, there are 5 flavors in the series, but the manufacturer, Meiji has decided to continue the production of only the 2 flavors, cheese, and lightly salted.
-This is lucky for me because my most favorite flavor is the cheese.
+Currently, there are 5 flavors in the series, but the manufacturer Meiji has decided to discontinue the production of flavors other than cheese and lightly salted Karls.

-Meiji Karl Cheese is a flavorful, very tasty corn puff snack with a light crispy texture and a mild, rich cheese flavor.
+Meiji Karl Cheese is a flavorful, delicious puffed corn snack.
+It has a light crispy texture and a mild, rich cheese flavor.

-Since I have loved the Karl cheese puffs since I was a kid, it is a pity that I won’t be able to buy the snack in my neighborhood, but to my joy, Meiji Karl is still being sold on some online shopping sites!
+I have loved these cheese-flavored corn puffs since I was a kid, so it is a pity that I won’t be able to buy the snack in my neighborhood.